Individual Psychotherapy

 We support young people through counselling, mentoring, coaching and practical support.
 When we support young people, we tailor our therapy with evidence-based practice methods to ensure young people are met where they are in their individual development.
 We support young people to navigate and learn about their emotions, relationships and internal processes.
 Developing a therapeutic alliance through continuity of care and reflective practice is a priority when providing support.

-Counsellor Kerimé Abay has 6 years experience working with young people in both government and non-government organisations in Australia.
+Counsellor Kerimé Abay has 6 years of experience working with young people in both government and non-government organisations in Australia.
 She specialised in working with young people in contact with the justice and social welfare systems who required complex therapeutic intervention.

 Some areas of therapeutic support for young people may include: